 Sales of real and personal property

-If you are an attorney, requesting that the Sheriff act upon a court order regarding an attachment or execution of property, please view the Real Property Attachment Intake Form and the Real Property Execution Intake Form for our requirements and fees.
+If you are an attorney, requesting that the Sheriff act upon a court order regarding an attachment or execution of property, please view the Real Property Attachment Intake Form or the Real Property Execution or Order for Sale Intake Form for our requirements and fees.

 Real Property Auctions

 Sheriff’s Sales are ‘judicial foreclosures’ (or executions) on real property to satisfy a money judgment.
 The order to sell comes from the Superior Court Clerk.
 We are selling only the judgment debtor’s interest in the real estate and the property is subject to all existing liens and encumbrances.
 We have limited information about the sale property since we do not need to know any information other than the address and legal description to conduct our sales.
 It is not possible for potential purchasers to view the interior of the structure prior to the sale.

 The property sold may have a Redemption period from eight months to one year.
 Redemption means that the owner may pay back the amount bid at the sale plus interest, taxes, etc. in order to ‘redeem’ the property and become the owner again.
 If you have legal questions about this procedure, you should contact your attorney for direction, or read the Revised Code of the state of Washington pertaining to Redemption.